 Braces require a long treatment time and after you take your braces off, you might still need to wear retainers for a few years after the actual treatment.
 But after this process ends, your results will likely last you a lifetime.

-If you are wondering whether it’s possible to get veneers after braces, the answer is yes!
+If you have a question in your mind that goes like “Should I get braces before veneers?”, the answer is yes!
 In fact, sometimes if you have multiple dental problems to address.
-Veneers and braces are both recommended in dental treatment plan.
+Veneers and braces are both recommended in dental treatment plans.